lindonjonhson/sherdog-scraper/README.md

 With that in mind, I created this script that will scrape a fighter profile and retrieve all the important information from it and if you need it, export it as a CSV file.

 Feel free to use it!

+**Obs:** Depending on the fighter profile, you might need to make a feel changes to the code.